Managing Change Requests in Project Management [Template]

 We’ve kept this change request form template short and sweet because these are the basics you’ll need to manage change on multiple projects.
 After all, templates should make your job easier!

 But feel free to adapt this template to make it yours.
-You may want to add your own logo to the header or even format your change order request as a written contract rather than a form.
+You may want to add your own logo to the header or even format your change request as a written contract rather than a form.

 Whatever you do, just be sure to include a form of written agreement in your change management process.